 Get a couple of friends together once every couple of weeks and read a play.
 Give yourself the lead role!
-The star of Beautiful Creatures, Alden Ehrenreich does exactly that.
-When I interviewed him, this is what he told me: “Just invite friends over to read a play.
-Like, me and my friends do that a lot and it just… it promotes that energy and that energy only builds, but you have to get the… you have to start the engine.
-You know?”
+The star of Beautiful Creatures and Solo: A Star Wars Story, Alden Ehrenreich still does exactly that.
+When I interviewed him, he said, “Just invite friends over to read a play.
+Like, me and my friends do that a lot and it just… it promotes that energy and that energy only builds, but you have to get the… you have to start the engine.”

-Acting is a Business
+The Acting Industry is a Business

 You might only have one shot with that casting director.
 Make it the best and show them you have the goods!

 Casting directors, directors and anyone who can hire you want to know that you are the answer to their casting “problem”.
 They need you and they want you to be great!
 They are rooting for you.

-This Won’t Happen Overnight
+Becoming a Working Actor Won’t Happen Overnight